buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 ## The Narrator

-While the player plays a character in an adventure, the Narrator is the one who manages it.
+While the player plays a character in an adventure, the Game Master is the one who manages it.
 He certainly has much more work, but creating an entire world for his friends to explore can be very satisfying.

-The role of the Narrator is not easy but grants enormous privileges.
+The role of the Game Master is not easy but grants enormous privileges.
 Seeing your friends play, have fun, go crazy over doubts, riddles, and situations created by you gives a lot of fun and moments of true conviviality.

 Your role is that of the great orchestrator, planner, or even landscaper if you prefer, with a few simple brushstrokes you outline the structure and then the players will add details and situations.